Jeremiah Morrow Bridge

 Ohio’s tallest bridge spans the scenic Little Miami River.

 INSIDE THE PROJECT

-The Jeremiah Morrow Bridge sits 239 feet above the Little Miami River and spans 2,252 feet in length.
-In June 2010, Kokosing was awarded an $88.1 million contract to replace the existing steel deck truss structures with cast-in-place, balanced cantilevered concrete segmental box girder bridges.
-The six-span superstructures sit on hollow-box monolithic piers and consist of single cell boxes varying in height from 10 feet to 19 feet.
+The Jeremiah Morrow Bridge sits 239-feet above the Little Miami River and spans 2,252-feet in length.
+Kokosing was awarded an $88.1 million contract to replace the existing steel deck truss structures with cast-in-place, balanced cantilevered concrete segmental box girder bridges.
+The six-span superstructures sit on hollow-box monolithic piers and consist of single-cell boxes varying in height from 10-feet to 19-feet.
 Kokosing’s custom-built forms advanced the piers while a custom modified form-traveler system serviced the superstructure.

 This challenging project was driven by the linear schedule created from concrete strength and post-tensioning requirements.
 The first bridge was constructed between the existing I-71 northbound and southbound structures, allowing eight feet of clearance on each side.
 Access to the work was limited to a stair tower at each pier.
 The superstructure required a “balanced” installation by pouring the cantilever in 16-foot segments alternating each direction, casting a total of 244 segments between the two structures.
-The six year project duration involved installation of 49,000 cubic yards of concrete, ten million pounds of reinforcing steel and 3.2 million feet of post-tensioning strand.
+The six-year project duration involved the installation of 49,000-cubic-yards of concrete, ten-million-pounds of reinforcing steel, and 3.2-million-feet of post-tensioning strand.

 Recipient of multiple awards:

 - Association for Bridge Construction & Design (ABCD), Central, Northeast, and Southwest Chapter, Outstanding New Bridge Award, 2017